 Questions regarding this approval requirement in matters under the supervision of the Criminal Division may be directed to the Policy and Statutory Enforcement Unit of the Office of Enforcement Operations at 202-305-4023.

 9-16.020 - Approval Required for Plea Agreements Involving Members of Congress, Federal Judges, Extradition, Deportation, and Air Piracy Cases

-United States Attorneys should also be cognizant of the sensitive areas where plea agreements involve either extradition or deportation.
+United States Attorneys should also be cognizant of the sensitive areas where plea agreements involve either extradition or removal.
 No United States Attorney or Assistant United States Attorney has the authority to negotiate regarding an extradition or deportation order in connection with any case.
-If extradition has been requested or there is reason to believe that such a request will be made, or if a deportation action is pending or completed, United States Attorneys or Assistant United States Attorneys, before entering negotiations regarding such matters, must seek specific approval from the Assistant Attorney General, Criminal Division.
-See USAM 9-15.800, and 9-73.510.
+If extradition has been requested or there is reason to believe that such a request will be made, or if a removal action is pending or a removal order issued, United States Attorneys or Assistant United States Attorneys, before entering negotiations regarding such matters, must seek specific approval from the Assistant Attorney General, Criminal Division.
+See USAM 9-15.800 and 9-73.510.

 The Department continues to advocate severe penalties for aircraft hijackers as a deterrent to future acts of piracy.
 Consequently, authorization from the Criminal Division must be obtained by the USA before he/she enters into any agreement to forego an air piracy prosecution in return for a guilty plea to a lesser offense, or decides otherwise not to fully prosecute an act of air piracy.
 See USAM 9-63.181.

 For policy regarding approval required for plea agreements involving defendants who are Members of Congress, candidates for Congress, or Federal judges, see USAM 9-16.110.